-2020 (May): The most-expensive cars sold at public auction thus far in 2020 are two Bugatti Type 55 roadsters and a 1968 Ford Mustang GT “Bullitt”.
+2020 (July): The most-expensive cars sold at public auction thus far in 2020 are two classic Bugatti Type 55 roadsters and two very special Mustangs.

 List of the Top Ten Most-Expensive Cars Sold at Auction in 2020

 The 10 highest results achieved for cars sold at public auction thus far in 2020 were: